satwikkamath/Low_Power_Design_and_Analysis_of_MCC_Adder/README.md

 # 🔋 Low Power VLSI Design of Manchester Carry Chain Adder

-This repository contains Verilog-based implementations and analysis of the **Manchester Carry Chain (MCC) Adder** using various CMOS logic styles.
-The designs are evaluated for power, delay, and Power-Delay Product (PDP) using industry-standard EDA tools.
+This repository contains Analysis of the **Manchester Carry Chain (MCC) Adder** using various CMOS logic styles.
+The designs are evaluated for power, delay, and Power-Delay Product (PDP) using Cadence Virtuoso.

 ---